unitaryfoundation/jeff/rfcs/text/0032-structured-benchmark-programs.md

 [unresolved-questions]: #unresolved-questions

 - Are there any additional structured benchmark programs that should be included in the initial release?
+- How do we define and/or produce these programs?
+What development "front end" should be used?
 - How can we best facilitate the adoption of these benchmarks by the quantum computing community?
 - Does Jeff already support all necessary features to accurately represent the proposed structured benchmark programs?